Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 # Comparison

 We compared our approach with two other DTW clustering packages, \texttt{DTAIDistance} [@meert2020wannesm] and \texttt{TSlearn} [@Tavenard2020].
 The datasets used for the comparison are from the UCR Time Series Classification Archive [@Dau2018], and consist of 128 time series datasets with up to 16,800 data series of lengths up to 2,844.
-The full results can be found in the library documentation, along with any updated benchmarking tests.
+The full results can be found in the Appendix.
 Benchmarking against  \texttt{TSlearn}  was stopped after the first 22 datasets because the results were consistently over 20 times slower than \texttt{DTW-C++}. \autoref{tab:small_table} shows the results for datasets downselected to have a number of time series ($N$) greater than 100 and a length of each time series greater than 500 points.
 This is because \texttt{DTW-C++} is aimed at larger datasets where the speed improvements are more relevant.

 \begin{table}[]
 \resizebox{\textwidth}{!}{%